vintasoftware/django-role-permissions/docs/functions.rst

 Permission and role verification
 ================================

+The following functions will always return ``True`` for users with supper_user status.

 .. function:: has_role(user, roles)

 Receives a user and a role and returns ```True``` if user has the specified role.
 Roles can be passed as